 Caligiuri RD, Eiselstein LE, Schmidt CG, Giovanola JH.
 Stable deformation at very high strain rates in UHCS.
-International Journal of Microstructure and Materials Properties, 2008.
+Int J Microstructure Mat Properties 2008; 3(5).

 Eiselstein LE, Steffey D, Nissan A, Corlett N. Toward an acceptance criterion for the corrosion resistance of medical devices: a statistical study of the pitting susceptibility of nitinol.
 Proceedings, SMST-2007 the International Conference on Shape Memory and Superelastic Technologies, ASM International, Tsukuba City, Japan, December 2-4, 2007.

 Nissan A, Corlett N, Eiselstein LE, Steffey D. Effect of long-term immersion on the pitting corrosion resistance of nitinol.
 Proceedings, SMST-2007 ASM International Conference on Shape Memory and Superelastic Technologies, Tsukuba City, Japan, December 2-4, 2007.